E-democracy: Community involvement

-E-democracy offers a digital platform for public dialogue, enhancing the interaction between government and its residents.
-This form of online engagement enables the government to concentrate on key issues the community wishes to address.
-The underpinning philosophy is that every citizen should have the potential to influence their local governance.
-E-democracy aligns with local communities and provides an opportunity for any willing citizen to make a contribution.
-The essence of an effective e-democracy lies not just in citizen contribution to government activities, but in promoting mutual communication and collaboration among citizens for the improvement of their own communities.

-E-democracy utilizes information and communication technologies (ICT) to bolster the democratic processes of decision-making.
-These technologies play a pivotal role in informing and organizing citizens in different avenues of civic participation.
-Moreover, ICTs enhance the active engagement of citizens, and foster collaboration among stakeholders for policy formation within political processes across all stages of governance.
+As articulated by Matt Leighninger, the internet bolsters government by enhancing individual empowerment and reinforcing group agency.

 The Organisation for Economic Co-operation and Development (OECD) identifies three key aspects regarding the role of ICTs in fostering civic engagement.
 The first aspect is timing, with most civic engagement activities occurring during the agenda-setting phase of a cycle.
 The second factor is adaptation, which refers to how ICTs evolve to facilitate increased civic participation.
 The final aspect is integration, representing how emerging ICTs blend new and traditional methods to maximize civic engagement.

 ICT fosters the possibility of a government that is both more democratic and better informed by facilitating open online collaborations between professionals and the public.
 The responsibility of collecting information and making decisions is shared between those possessing technological expertise and the traditionally recognized decision-makers.
-This broadened public involvement in the exchange of ideas and policies results in more democratic decision-making.
 Furthermore, ICT enhances the notion of pluralism within a democracy, introducing fresh issues and viewpoints.

-Ordinary citizens have the opportunity to become creators of political content and commentary, for instance, by establishing individual blogs and websites.
-Collaborative efforts in the online political sphere, similar to ABC News' Campaign Watchdog initiative, allow citizens to report any rule violations committed by any political party during elections.

-In the 2000 United States presidential race, candidates frequently utilized their websites to not only encourage their supporters to vote but to motivate their friends to vote as well.
-This dual-process approach—urging an individual to vote and then to prompt their friends to vote—was just beginning to emerge during that time.
-Today, political participation through various social media platforms is typical, and civic involvement via online forums is common.
-Through the use of ICTs, individuals interested in politics have the ability to become more engaged.